 Like many of Twain’s other fictional characters, the character of Jim was based on someone Twain knew personally.
 In this instance that was Daniel Quarles, an enslaved person on Twain’s uncle’s farm.
 Daniel Quarles went on to be emancipated and lived his life and eventually died in Hannibal.
 The museum tells his story and the stories of many other African-Americans in the local community.
 It also connects to Twain’s story.
 As noted on the Jim’s Journey website, “Samuel Clemens was the first white American author to humanize a slave, making him more than a fixture as he contributed to the fight against racism…”

 After viewing the museums and areas of historical interest, make sure to walk down to the nearby Mississippi River.
 If you’re lucky, a riverboat blaring lively music may be pulling in to dock.
 Adventurers with a great deal of time may enjoy exploring the local cave tours.
 I ended my visit with a trip to Java and Jive where I was able to get my excellent lunch packaged to go.

-The Mark Twain Boyhood Home and Museum is the last stop on our Missouri Author Adventures Trail!
+The Mark Twain Boyhood Home and Museum is the first stop on our Missouri Author Adventures Trail.

 Rebecca Blake Beech